chutified/crypto-currencies/docs/currencies.md

 ## Suported cryptocurrencies
-these are the supported cryptocurrencies that the supported by the service and both fullname and symbol can be used as the 'Name' value.
+These are the supported cryptocurrencies that the supported by the service and both fullname and symbol can be used as the 'Name' value.
 <table>
     <thead>
         <tr>